chocolatey/choco-wiki/CommandsReference.md

 [[List Command|CommandsList]]
 [[Help Command|CommandsHelp]]

-**NOTE:** If any argument has spaces please surround with double quotes.
+**NOTE:** If any argument has spaces please surround with double double quotes (i.e. ""yo"").
 This is due to the hand off to PowerShell - seems to strip off the outer set of quotes.
+You can also use a single quote instead (').

 ## Creator Commands
 [[Pack Command|CommandsPack]] - v0.9.8.13+